What is the Work Opportunity Tax Credit (WOTC)?

 - Summer youth employee.

 - Individual displaced by Hurricane Katrina.

 WOTC filing rules require employers to screen and certify eligible employees before filing up to three forms per employee claim.
 Often sensitive in nature, the qualifying criteria for WOTC must be handled carefully in order to comply with the guidelines and enable employee-employer relationships.
-The RSM WOTC screening program can help you incorporate the required screening into your regular hiring process to make sure you do not miss an opportunity.
+The WOTC screening program can help you incorporate the required screening into your regular hiring process to make sure you do not miss an opportunity.

 Real Experience Makes a Difference for You

-The RSM credits and incentives team includes individuals with federal, state and employment tax experience who will help you:
+The credits and incentives team includes individuals with federal, state and employment tax experience who will help you:

 - Identify eligible claims.

 - Help document eligibility.